migmanu/minishell/README.md

 </ul>
 <p>We believe that without properly addressing and planning for these two challenges from the very beginning, <code>minishell</code> will quickly turn into what a lot of students call &quot;minihell.&quot;</p>
 <h3 id="understanding-bash">Understanding Bash</h3>
 <p>Released in 1989, Bash has by now acquired almost mythical status.
 It is a universal tool that every programmer should feel, at the very least, acquainted with, if not properly comfortable.
 Therefore, sources at your disposal are plenty.
 If you are a 42 student, we advise you to search Slack for resources provided by fellow students over the years.
-Be aware, the <code>minishell</code> subject has changed over time, so not all advice is relevant.
-Here is a list of some of the most mentioned and useful links:</p>
+Be aware, the <code>minishell</code> subject has changed over time, so not all advice is relevant. </p>
+<p>Here is a list of some of the most mentioned and useful links we found online:</p>

 #### Repositories